qijimrc/mm_evaluation/README.md

     'vis': // the vision path
     'context': // the optinal context for input 'question': // the input question
-    'answer':  // the language answer
+    'answers':  // the list of language answers
 }
 ```